obeedgarza1/Recruitment_ML/README.md

 ### Correlation Analysis

-We begin with a correlation analysis to identify relationships between the features and the target variable (Hiring Decision).
+I begin with a correlation analysis to identify relationships between the features and the target variable (Hiring Decision).
 This helps in understanding which factors are most influential in the hiring process.

 ### Age and Hiring Decision